mesosphere-backup/dcos-vagrant/docs/alternate-install-methods.md

 # GUI Installer

-The GUI installer support is experimental and requires manual intervention to fill out and navigate the web forms.
+The GUI installer support is experimental (DC/OS master only) and requires manual intervention to fill out and navigate the web forms.
+GUI installation is primarily supported on DC/OS Vagrant to facilitate testing of the GUI installer and serves no real benefit to other users over the other fully automated methods.

 For the official documentation, see the [GUI DC/OS Installation Guide](https://dcos.io/docs/latest/administration/installing/custom/gui/)